acfromspace/timestone/content/parts/info.md

 title: info
 ---

-Front-end web developer by day, game developer by night. 🌙
+Front-end web developer by ☀️, game developer by 🌑.